ricarosio/CoMMa/README.md

 -	**Basic Descriptors**: Calculates a series of geometrical and statistical attributes for each shape contained in the delineation shapefile.
 -	**Texture Descriptors**: Calculates a few additional metrics, such as zonal vector ruggedness and aspect variability index, and optionally backscatter statistics.
 -	**Volume Descriptor**: Calculates the volume and more accurately the height for each shape contained in the delineation shapefile.
+-	**Point extrema extractor**: It extracts highest or lowest (or both) points of features and it saves them as a separate shapefile(s).

 # Installation